I believe that you can be rich — no matter where you are at financially right now.

 After reading Rich Dad Poor Dad by Robert Kiyosaki, I was introduced to a different way of thinking about money.
 Since then, I’ve read a lot of books on passive income, wealth creation, and business (read my favorite books here).
 I’ve learned so much about how to think about money, in a way that is different than “work hard for your money.”

-So, here’s my list of 12 money secrets I doubt anyone taught you in school.
+So, here’s my list of 12 money secrets I doubt anyone has talked much about to you.

 12 Money secrets no one taught you in school

 - It is really hard to get ahead and make a lot of money by relying on one source of active income.
-Here’s a list of 45 ways to make extra money if you want to get started with more ways to earn an income!)
+(Here’s a list of 45 ways to make extra money if you want to get started with more ways to earn an income!)

 - Relying on one source of income means you’re completely dependent on that source for money.
 It’s better to diversify your sources of income.
 Or put differently, create multiple streams of income.
 Read my post about 31 side hustle blog posts to learn more about creating multiple sources of income.

 - There are three types of income.
 If you work and then are paid for that work, what you’re receiving is called “active income”.
 But if you invest in the market and make money from your investments, that income is called “portfolio income.”
 Finally, if you have a business or real estate that produces income, that income is called “passive income.”
 These types of income are all taxed differently (active income is taxed the highest).

 - Passive income and portfolio income are the shiz-nit.
 They’re the best way (in my opinion) to make money and build wealth (because they’re taxed better and not contingent on trading time for money).

 - The word “assets” includes: business, real estate, investments, and property.
 To really be wealthy, you have to have assets.
 It’s not enough to just make a lot of money.
 Here’s a look at each asset class…